 The Sydney launch of Jacquie Everitt's 'The Bitter Shore'

-"A ministerial minute prepared by Mr Ruddock's staff, signed and annotated by him, recommended Shayan Badraie, a child suffering acute post-traumatic stress, be released with his family into the community."
+"A ministerial minute prepared by Mr Ruddock's staff, signed and annotated by him, recommended Shayan Badraie, a child suffering acute post-traumatic stress, to be released with his family into the community."

-"Next to the advice was a handwritten 'Bucklies' (sic), in writing which appears to his.
+"Next to the advice was a handwritten 'Bucklies' (sic), in writing which appears to be his.
 This was used in a later court case, with no objections from counsel for the government, and he has refused to deny to journalists that the word was his."